 Work with District Councils and other partners to ensure that the Disabled Facilities Grant is at an appropriate level and how it is spent to reduce the costs of adult social care.
 Take opportunities to lobby the Department of Health for Social Care infrastructure grants.

 Environment and Transport

 Maintain Highways Infrastructure Asset Management Planning Level 3.
-Invest in advance design and business case development work focused on government priorities to access capital grants (which continue to often be channelled through bidding processes) and developer funding.
+Invest in advance design and business case development work focused on government priorities to access capital grants and developer funding.

 Section 106 Contributions / Forward Funding